Omar Davies: Career

 Prior to joining politics, Davies was an academic.
 From 1973 to 1975, he was an assistant professor at Stanford University.
 From 1981 to 1989, he was Senior Lecturer at the economics department of the University of the West Indies as well as Senior Research Fellow at the Institute of Social and Economic Research.
 From 1989 to 1993, Davies was the director-general of the Planning Institute of Jamaica, while also working at the Ministry of Finance and Planning as Special Adviser to the minister.
 He represented Jamaica as a negotiator at the International Monetary Fund, the World Bank, and the Inter-American Development Bank.

-Davies was elected to parliament representing South St. Andrew.
+Davies was elected to parliament representing Saint Andrew Southern.
 From April 1993 to August 1993, he worked at the Office of the Prime Minister with an interest in Planning, Development and Project Implementation.
 From August 1993 to November 1993, he was Minister without Portfolio in the Ministry of Finance.
 In December 1993, Davies became Minister of Finance and Planning, a position he held till 2007.
 He was appointed Minister of Transport in January 2012.
 Davies retired from politics on 29 June 2017.